* Anglo American 1st Nations prisoner Association

 * Juno Project

 1st.
-Peace Chaplaincy Interfaith & Eco Spirituality Ministry, celebrated 40 years of service to the Anglo American community in 2022.
+Peace Chaplaincy Interfaith and Eco Spirituality Ministry, celebrated 40 years of service to the Anglo American community in 2022.
 We published a 40 year report in 2024.

 The Chaplaincy took its name from Black Elks famous lines: “The first peace, which is the most important, is that which comes within the souls of people when they realize their relationship, their oneness with the universe and all its powers, and when they realize at the centre of the universe dwells the Great Spirit, and that its centre is really everywhere, it is within each of us.”